 Non-Urban Implementing Partners include local, state, and federal land and natural resource management agencies.
 California State Parks, California Tahoe Conservancy, Diamond Peak Ski Resort, Heavenly Ski Resort, Homewood Mountain Resort, Nevada Division of State Lands, Nevada Division of State Parks, and the United Stated Forest Service Lake Tahoe Basin Management Unit implement water quality and other multi-objective improvements through the Environmental Improvement Program (EIP).
 Activities to address non-urban sources are tracked using a set of relevant Non-Urban Performance Metrics (PMs) that quantify the extent of the activities undertaken to improve water quality.
 This approach does not report estimated pollutant load reductions associated with these activities.

 TMDL Coordinating Partners are those agencies and organizations that provide resources or services to assist in implementation of the TMDL and assess implementation progress.
-Coordinating Partners include: Nevada Tahoe Conservation District, Tahoe Regional Planning Agency, Tahoe Resource Conservation District, Tahoe Science Consortium, and United States Environmental Protection Agency.
+Coordinating Partners include: Nevada Tahoe Conservation District, Tahoe Regional Planning Agency, Tahoe Resource Conservation District, Tahoe Science Advisory Council, and United States Environmental Protection Agency.